Increasing conversion rates by 20% with Viasox Website Redesign

 The Customer Journey is based on the information acquired and built alignment amongst the team and increased empathy for our ideal user.

-Conversing with our users
+Understanding our users

 Suprisingly a large amount of elderly visitors were using mobile phones